rixiobarrios/SEIR-Devito/projects/project_3/getting_the_most_out_of_groups.md

 					- what you might do in a few years
 						- management?
 						- can you grow?
-							- Joe went to senior in just a couple years because of these skills
+							- I know people who went to senior in just a couple years because of these skills
 1. At this point I may be interested in seeing the site.
 Demo the site:
 	- What you worked on
 		- Don't take credit for someone else's work.